fbslo/validator/doc/blockchainEvents.md

-Blockchain events are any transaction that happen on blockchain (and are not p2p).
+Blockchain events are any transaction that happen on blockchain (and are not part of `p2p`).

 This include Hive deposits and Ethereum Token deposits.